-Although a CSA is more than just the number of places available or quality of provision, in order for our local authority to plan better, we have developed our CSA to include a clearer picture of where we have a surplus or shortage of places.
+Although a CSA is more than just the number of places available or quality of provision, in order for us to plan better, we have developed our CSA to include a clearer picture of where we have a surplus or shortage of places.

-We ensure that we align with our school place planning lead by using the same set of population data projections.
-In this case we have used Resident Population 2022 GLA Population data (produced in September 2021) because previous years data. was effected by the pandemic
+We ensure that we align with our school place planning by using the same set of population data projections.
+In this case we have used Resident Population 2022 GLA Population data (produced in September 2021) because the previous year's data was affected by the pandemic.

-In collaboration with our school place planning lead, all known LA developments data (as provided to us by our Planning colleagues) feed into the population projections data, which in turn, provides us with our key data.
+All known Council development's data feeds into the population projections data, which in turn, provides us with our key data.
 The known development data includes the expected number of residential units being provided currently and into the future by way of new redevelopment and regeneration projects.
 This data is updated bi-annually by our planners and includes data in bands of 5 years up to 2035.
 This means we do not need to undertake separate child yield calculations for new development other than the few developments that are not included in the bi-annual known development data.